 Our staff are internationally renowned.
 Their books dominate the reading lists at other universities.
 All our language teachers are native or bilingual speakers, we maintain excellent student-staff ratios, and we integrate language learning with linguistics wherever there is synergy.

-Our lecturers on the MA (Dan Chen, Nan Zhao and Yanxi Wu) are professional interpreters and translators experienced in training students in the necessary skills for professional practice.
+Our lecturers on the MA (Dan Chen, Li Li and Yanxi Wu) are professional interpreters and translators experienced in training students in the necessary skills for professional practice.

 Our course directly leads to a career in translation, interpreting and subtitling, in the media, business and tourism between the English-speaking world and China.
 Students are exposed to realistic training from experienced translation and interpreting trainers which prepares them for work after graduation.